nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 In [Section 2.2: Reading this Document](#22-reading-this-document), you will find useful tips on efficiently reading this document.

+In [Section 2.3: Glossary](#23-glossary), you will find useful descriptions and meanings of terms used in this document.

 In [Section 3: Quick Start](#3-quick-start), you will find a quick start guide to get you started with using CoLAB.

 In [Section 4: Features](#4-features), you will find documentation on all of CoLAB's commands and features.